 Detecting, investigating and resolving actual or alleged violations can require a significant diversion of time, resources, and attention from senior management.
 In addition, noncompliance with anti-corruption, anti-bribery, anti-money laundering, or economic sanctions laws, rules, and regulations could subject us to whistleblower complaints, investigations, sanctions, settlements, prosecution, other enforcement actions, disgorgement of profits, significant fines, damages, other civil and criminal penalties or injunctions, suspension and/or debarment from contracting with certain persons, the loss of export privileges, reputational harm, adverse media coverage, and other collateral consequences.
-If any subpoenas or investigations are launched, or governmental or other sanctions are imposed, or if we do not prevail in any possible civil or criminal litigation, our business, revenues, financial condition, and resources and significant defense costs and other professional fees.
+If any subpoenas or investigations are launched, or governmental or other sanctions are imposed, or if we do not prevail in any possible civil or criminal litigation, our business, revenues, financial condition, and results of operations would be significantly harmed.
+In addition, responding to any action will likely result in a significant diversion of management's attention and resources and significant defense costs and other professional fees.
 Enforcement actions and sanctions could further harm our business, financial condition and results of operations.